Virtual-Machine/llvm-tutorial-book/chap-4-parser.md

 Here are some sketches of this process to help you visualize.

+Blue means this node is new this step, red means its both new and the currently active node.

-In this example we are using the expression
+In this example we are using the expression:

 ```crystal
 2 * 3 + (4 * (5 + 6 * 7) + 8) * 9 - 1